nikhilbedi/Gotham-City/README.md

 ######CashierRole:
 ######MarketWorkerRole:
 #####Restaurants:
-//all restaurants are implemented.
-They do not include the producer-consumer revolving stand.
+Every one of our team member's restaurants are implemented into the city.
+Although e made this one of our biggest goals They do not include the producer-consumer revolving stand.
 This is something we decided early on was not vital to our V1 and could be easily implemented in V2.
+Mika's restaurant: location=left bottom
+Nikhil's restaurant: location=top left
+Evan's restaurant: location=right top
+William's restaurant:
+Brice's restaurant:

 Including all team member's restaurants into the city was a difficult task that we thought if done successfully would set us apart from a lot of other teams. only one of the restaurants can successfully order from the market.
 The others have enough inventoy so it is not necessary.